CL

 About Cleveland-Cliffs Inc.

-Headquartered within the basic materials sector, Cleveland-Cliffs Inc. focuses on Steel services and products.
 Cleveland-Cliffs Inc. operates as a steel producer in the United States and Canada.
-With a market capitalization of $7.76B, it sits in mid-cap territory.
+At a $5.29B market cap, Cleveland-Cliffs Inc. ranks as a mid-cap company within basic materials.
 It offers hot-rolled, cold-rolled, and coated products, such as aluminized, electrogalvanized, and galvalume products, as well as galvanneal and hot-dipped galvanized products; stainless and electrical products, including GOES, NOES, and auto chrome; plate products; and slab and other steel products.

 Key stats